geneDRAGNN/geneDRAGNN/models/README.md

 # Graph Neural Network Architectures:
 The related code, visuals and datasets related to the Queen's University Project X research project in 2022.
-This visuals of this section are retrieved from [this Graph Neural Net blog on Github](https://github.com/hanikhatib/graph_nets)
+This visuals and descriptions of the GNNs in this section are retrieved from [this Graph Neural Net blog on Github](https://github.com/hanikhatib/graph_nets)

 ## [Graph Convolutional Networks (GCN)](https://dsgiitr.com/blogs/gcn/)